AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/001-the-first-few-days.md

 I pulled myself up off my bed and paced.
 Ophelia meowed at me, "What?"

 She threw her tail up and then curled up and ignored me.
 "Yeah yeah yeah.
-I know I'm
+I know I'm a mess.
+You'd be a mess too."
+I could see her tail twitch and then she put her head down on her paws and ignored me more.
+Stupid cat.
+Though I said it lovingly.
+I reached down and rubbed her head and then left her alone.
+She'd scratch me just the same.

+It was mid morning w
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MjUxNzIzNywyMDE2MjIyNDE3LC0zND
-czNzE4MDldfQ==
+eyJoaXN0b3J5IjpbLTExMzA2NTg0OTAsMjAxNjIyMjQxNywtMz
+Q3MzcxODA5XX0=
 -->